brunospitti/wedding-test/src/pages/projects/bruno-spitti-portfolio.md

 ---
 templateKey: project
-index: '9'
+index: "9"
 title: Bruno Spitti Portfolio
-brief_description: 'This website. :)'
+brief_description: "This website. :)"
 description: >-
   My portfolio with a simpler and cleaner layout, in comparison to my previous one, and it has deeper focus on demonstrating my skills as a Software Engineer